 The EC Employment Directive (2000) prohibits discrimination in the context of sexual orientation, religion or belief, age and disability.
 Some amendments to the Disability Discrimination Act will be made, coming into force in October 2004.
 For the first time regulations relating to discrimination on the grounds of sexual orientation, religion and belief will come into force in December 2003 and those relating to age will come into force on December 2006.
-Amendments to regulations relating to discrimination of sex will be phased in from July 2003.
+Amendments to regulations relating to discrimination of sexual orientation on the grounds of sexual orientation of the grounds of sex will be phased in from July 2003.
 Changes will include a consistent definition of direct and indirect discrimination, harassment and victimisation across all strands of equality legislation.